aduud21/heckerbot/README.md

 ## How to run the bot on replit

-First of all install node@17 (the bot currently runs on node@17.9.1), Run
+First of all install node@17 if you don't got it (the bot currently runs on node@17.9.1), Run
 ```
 npm install node@17
 ```